Sahara desert (ecoregion): Climate

 The Sahara Desert features a hot desert climate (Köppen climate classification BWh).
 The Sahara Desert is one of the driest and hottest regions of the world, with a mean temperature sometimes over 30 C and the average high temperatures in summer are over 40 C for months at a time, and can even soar to 47 C. In desert rocky mountains such as the Tibesti in Libya or the Hoggar in Algeria, average highs in summer are slightly moderated by the high elevation and are between 35 and 42 C at 1,000 to 1,500 m elevation.
 Daily variations may also be extreme: a swing from 37.5 to -0.5 C has been observed.
 Typical temperature swings are between 15 and 20 C-change.

-Precipitation in the Sahara Desert is scarce, as the whole desert generally receives less than 100 mm of rain per year except on the northernmost and southernmost edge as well as in the highest desert mountains.
+Precipitation in the Sahara Desert is scarce, as the whole desert generally receives less than 100 mm of rain per year except on the northernmost and southernmost edges as well as in the highest desert mountains.
 More than half of the desert area is hyper-arid and virtually rainless, with an average annual precipitation below 50 mm and many consecutive years may pass without any rainfall.
-The south of the Sahara Desert, along the boundary with the hot semi-arid climate (BSh) of the Sahel, receives most of its annual rainfall during the highest-sun months (summer) when the Inter-Tropical Convergence Zone moves up from the south.
-Wind- and sandstorms occur in early spring.
-Local inhabitants protect themselves from the heat, the sunshine, the dry air, the high diurnal temperature ranges and the sometimes dusty or sandy winds by covering their heads, such as the cheche garment worn by Tuareg.
+The south of the Sahara Desert, along the boundary with the hot semi-arid climate (BSh) of the Sahel, receives most of its annual rainfall during the highest-sun months (summer) when the Intertropical Convergence Zone moves up from the south.
+Wind- and sandstorms occur in the early spring.
+Local inhabitants protect themselves from the heat, the sunshine, the dry air, the high diurnal temperature ranges, and the sometimes dusty or sandy winds by covering their heads, such as the cheche garment worn by Tuareg.

 History and conservation

 The Sahara was one of the first regions of Africa to be farmed.
 Some 5,000 years ago, the area was not so arid and the vegetation might have been closer to a savanna.
 Previous fauna may be recognised in stone carvings.
-However, desertification set in around 3000 BCE, and the area became much like it is today.
+However, desertification set in around 3000 BC, and the area became much like it is today.

 The Sahara is largely undisturbed.
 The most degradation is found in areas where there is water, such as aquifer oases or along the desert margins where some rain usually falls most years.
 In these areas, animals such as addaxes, scimitar-horned oryxes, and bustards are over-hunted for their meat.
 Only one area of conservation is recorded in the Sahara: the Zellaf Nature Reserve in Libya.